moveworks/developer-docs/use-case-guides/workday-request-time-off/README.md

 **API 2: Get Time Off Request Details from Workday**

-Copy-paste the API cURL below to get relevant time off details for a user in workday, substituting any red text with the relevant values from connector configuration and the email of a test user.
-This helps ensure you are fetching the workday id and the time off plan details for a user correctly.
+Copy-paste the API cURL below to get relevant time off details for a user in workday.
+To ensure you are fetching the workday id and the time off plan details for a user correctly, make sure you:
+1. Substitute any `{{placeholder text}}` with the relevant values from connector configuration
+2. Substitute `test@workday.net` or another test user email with `{{user.email_addr}}` so that the API can fetch the [requesting user's work email address](https://developer.moveworks.com/creator-studio/reference/user-attributes/#accessing-user-attributes).

 ```bash
 curl --location 'https://{{domain}}.workday.com/ccx/api/wql/v1/{{instance}}/data?limit=10&offset=0' \